 The longline gear that is baited and set but not successfully retrieved may result in unaccounted mortality of Antarctic toothfish or other species.
-The bottom longline gear is most often lost due to interactions of downlines with moving sea ice, but may also result from tidal currents submerging floats or gear failure during line retrieval.
+The bottom longline gear is most often lost due to interactions of downlines with moving sea ice but may also result from tidal currents submerging floats or gear failure during line retrieval.

 Webber & Parker (2011) estimated that, between 2008 and 2011, the number of hooks that were attached to lines that were lost represented 3-8% of all hooks set.
 Longlines only have the potential to catch once, as when the bait is gone, they do not continue to catch fish.
-Webber & Parker (2011) reported that, if these hooks caught toothfish at the same rate as those on lines retrieved and that all the toothfish caught on lost lines died as a result of being caught, then an additional 175-244 t of Antarctic toothfish fishing related mortality may be unaccounted for annually.
+Webber & Parker (2011) reported that, if these hooks caught toothfish at the same rate as those on lines retrieved and all the toothfish caught on lost lines died as a result of being caught, then an additional 175-244 t of Antarctic toothfish fishing related mortality may be unaccounted for annually.

-Sensitivity analyses on the stock assessment have shown that addition of catch from lost lines results in higher estimates of pre-exploitation biomass and similar or higher stock status than when these are excluded from the assessment.
-Hence, due to the uncertainty of the exact amount of mortality from lost lines, a precautionary approach was used and additional mortality from this source was not included within the RSR Antarctic toothfish stock assessment.
+Sensitivity analyses on the stock assessment have shown that the addition of catch from lost lines results in higher estimates of pre-exploitation biomass and similar or higher stock status than when these are excluded from the assessment.
+Hence, due to the uncertainty of the exact amount of mortality from lost lines, a precautionary approach was used and additional mortality from this source was not included in the RSR Antarctic toothfish stock assessment.

 A small quantity of Antarctic toothfish was taken by other scientific research programmes (i.e., research trawls and coastal ice-based line research), typically a total of less than a few tonnes in years when such research was undertaken.
-The additional mortality from other scientific research programmes was likely to be negligible and has, therefore, not been included within the RSR Antarctic toothfish stock assessment.
+The additional mortality from other scientific research programmes was likely to be negligible and has, therefore, not been included in the stock assessment.

 On 13th December 2010, the Insung No.1 was tragically lost in the northern Ross Sea during fishing operations (Delegation of the Republic of Korea 2011).
 Catch, effort, tag release and recapture and SISO data from this vessel trip were not available, but the CCAMLR Secretariat (pers. comm) estimated from the submitted five-day catch summaries that it had caught about 37 t at the time of its loss.
+This was added to the catches in the assessment model and was assumed to be catch from the N70 region.